-Instant gratification is in the palm of your hand with the new DJI Spark and new Quickshot camera modes.
-Four autonomous flight modes are just a tap away, getting you those epic selfie drone videos without having to learn how to fly.
+Instant gratification is in the palm of your hand with the new DJI Mavic Air, DJI Spark and the older Mavic Pro with the self-piloted flight features called Quickshot.
+Four autonomous flight modes started it off by being just a tap away, two more have been added since, getting you those epic selfie drone videos without having to learn how to fly.

 Update: There is a new flight mode for the DJI Spark, it’s an extension of the Panoramic shot option called Sphere.
 Admitting that this is not, technically, part of the Quickshot suite of flight modes, it offers the same level of autonomy.

 DJI announces Mavic Air, adding two new modes to Quickshot, Boomerang and Asteroid.

 Quickshot now available on DJI Mavic Pro

 As I had hoped all along, DJI has added the Quickshot self-flying functions to the bigger ans stronger Mavic Pro.
 This is exciting news for all Mavic pilots out there, folks like me that want the best features for their favorite drone.
 Be sure to grab the latest firmware update for your drone and, more important, install the latest version of the DJI GO 4 app for your mobile device.

 Now that you know you can use the camera features on your Mavic Pro, read on to see just what modes we’re talking about.